MilitaryByOwner Housing Blog

 Head two and a half hours southwest to Great Sand Dunes National Park and Preserve and trade the snow for sand.
 Experience the tallest dunes in North America, surrounded by an incredibly diverse landscape.
 It’s the terrain that makes it a unique destination.
 You’ll find nearly every outdoor adventure you’re craving right here within the park.

 Head to the dunes for a fun-filled afternoon of sandboarding or sledding, hike through the forest on the Montville Forest Trail, or test your skills and hike up Star Dune (currently tied for the highest dune in North America).
-The park also offers horseback riding, opportunities to fish, camp, star gaze, play in the water, and four-wheel drive trails.
+The park also offers horseback riding, fishing opportunities, camping, stargazing, water play, and four-wheel-drive trails.

 Top things to do at Great Sand Dunes National Park and Preserve: